 Last year’s HP Fortify Report warned 80 percent of connected IoT devices lacked sufficiently complex passwords, leaving them vulnerable to attack.
 Other security weaknesses included lack of encryption and user account ID protection.

 “IoT offers previously unimaginable connectivity and applications, yet the ease of deployment and the desire to innovate often override security concerns,” warns Singh.

-Orange Business Services offers 400 consultants, eight security operations centers and 15 research and development facilities to help you ensure your IoT products are secured.
+Orange Business offers 400 consultants, eight security operations centers and 15 research and development facilities to help you ensure your IoT products are secured.
 Or explore recent research from Orange Labs here.